๐ŸŽกAP Physics 1

 Why This Matters

-Energy conservation isn't just one topic—it's the backbone of nearly every problem you'll encounter in AP Physics 1.
+Energy conservation isn't just one topic.
+It's the backbone of nearly every problem you'll encounter in AP Physics 1.
 Whether you're analyzing a roller coaster, a collision, or a spring launcher, you're being tested on your ability to track where energy goes and why.
 The College Board wants you to recognize that conservation laws are powerful problem-solving tools: when you can identify a closed system and account for all energy transfers, you can predict outcomes without knowing every detail of the motion in between.

 This guide organizes energy concepts by how they function in problem-solving: defining energy types, understanding transfers through work, applying conservation in different scenarios, and recognizing when energy "leaves" a system.
-Don't just memorize formulas—know which principle applies to which situation, and practice identifying the mechanism behind each energy change.
+Don't just memorize formulas.
+Know which principle applies to which situation, and practice identifying the mechanism behind each energy change.
 That's what earns full credit on FRQs.

 Defining Energy Types

 Before you can conserve energy, you need to identify what forms exist in your system.
-Each energy type has a specific formula and depends on particular variables—mass, velocity, position, or deformation.
+Each energy type has a specific formula and depends on particular variables: mass, velocity, position, or deformation.

 Kinetic Energy

-• Translational kinetic energy is the energy of motion, calculated as KE=12mv2KE = \frac{1}{2}mv^2—note that velocity is squared, so doubling speed quadruples kinetic energy
+Translational kinetic energy is the energy of motion, calculated as KE=12mv2KE = \frac{1}{2}mv^2.
+Notice that velocity is squared, so doubling speed quadruples kinetic energy.
+This square relationship trips people up on the exam constantly.

 Gravitational Potential Energy